Dukewendo/dataStructureAndAlgos/Documents/frontEnd/pets-main/README.md

 ### Dog walking/ Pet sitting business site

-This will be an example of a business website for dog walking/ pet sitting...
+This will be an example of a business website for dog walking/ pet sitting.